Huang Jianfa: Political career

 Huang joined the Chinese Communist Party (CCP) in August 1987.

 After university in 1987, Huang was despatched to the China Earthquake Administration, becoming deputy director of the Science and Technology Development Division (International Cooperation Division) in August 2002.

 Huang was transferred to his home-province Fujian and appointed party branch secretary and director of Fujian Provincial Seismological Bureau in May 2003.

 In August 2004, Huang was recalled to China Earthquake Administration and appointed director of the Earthquake Emergency Rescue Department.

 In November 2010, Huang was admitted to member of the Standing Committee of the CCP Chengdu Municipal Committee, the city's top authority.
 He was chairman of Chengdu Municipal Federation of Trade Unions in March 2012 and subsequently secretary-general of the CCP Chengdu Municipal Committee in the following month.
 In June 2015, he became executive deputy head of the Organization Department of the CCP Chengdu Municipal Committee, rising to head in March 2017.
 He also served as president of the local Party School from April 2017 to July 2018.

 Huang was assigned to the similar position in east China's Zhejiang province in July 2018.
 He was promoted to deputy party secretary of Zhejiang in June 2021, and concurrently served as head of the United Front Work Department since July.
 He was chosen as secretary of the Political and Legal Affairs Commission of the CCP Zhejiang Provincial Committee in July 2022.

+In March 2023, Huang was appointed as a deputy head of the Organization Department of the Chinese Communist Party.